hc2116/PhD_project/To_Do.md

 # Project

-- Investigate blackboard transmission for next call

 - Investigate to introduce artificial delays in traffic generation, look at effect

 - New data for paper

-- Investigate use cases from Alex

-- Look at current state of network anomaly detection
-	- Look at a survey, investigate individual flow anomaly detection or packet anomaly detection
 - Think about second order features compared to first order 	features: What characterises a flow

 - Look at exemplary malware network data
 	- Flame